Theta-Limited/OpenAthena-Legacy-Python/README.md

 [parseImage.py](./src/parseImage.py) can perform automatic extraction and use of EXIF/XMP sensor metadata from drone photos.
 This allows for the automatic extraction and use of metadata including the aircraft camera's position, altitude, azimuth, and angle of depression (theta).
 OpenAthena (if provided [terrain elevation data](./EIO_fetch_geotiff_example.md)) will extract and use these values automaticaly to find the location on the ground in the exact center of the image

+CAUTION: it is _**highly recommended**_ that the aircraft's compass sensor is calibrated before each flight

 More info [**here**](drone_sensor_data_blurb.md)

 [![image of command line on MacOS, showing a target location calculated by OpenAthena parseImage.py](./assets/parseImage_interactive_example3.png)](drone_sensor_data_blurb.md)